dsyer/presos/decks/microservice-security.md

 * OAuth 2.0 is a standard, and has a lot of useful features
 * [Spring Security OAuth][SECOAUTH] aims to be a complete OAuth2 solution at the framework level
+* Cloudfoundry has an open source, OAuth2 identity service (UAA)

 [SECOAUTH]: http://github.com/springsource/spring-security-oauth